 Providing a single customer view

 Data privacy regulations including GDPR and CCPA require businesses to comply with the right to be forgotten.
-By providing a single customer view, a customer data platform makes it possible to delete a customer’s profile in one click.
+By providing a single customer view of individual customers, a customer data platform makes it possible to delete a customer’s profile in one click.
 Subject access requests (SARS), even large, multiple requests can be carried out at short notice.
 Non-essential information can also be removed if necessary, without the need to delete all data.

 Privacy by design